 Carbon Monoxide Poisoning - 10 Things You Need to Know

 You can’t hear it.
 You can’t see it.
 And you can’t smell it.
-Commonly known as the silent killer, carbon monoxide poisoning is known to kill around 50 people in the UK every year.
+Commonly known as the silent killer, carbon monoxide poisoning is responsible for around 50 deaths in the UK every year.

 This highly poisonous gas, produced by faulty and unsafe gas appliances, attacks with no warning.
 But as deadly as it is, carbon monoxide poisoning is preventable, and there are a number of things you can do to keep your family healthy and carbon monoxide safe.

 Here are the top 10 things you need to know about carbon monoxide poisoning, and what measures you can take to avoid risk.

 The most common sources of carbon monoxide in the home are faulty central heating systems and gas appliances, such as gas fires and cookers.